Get a Job at Microsoft: Interview Process and Top Questions

 Try your best to link your research and experience to Microsoft’s vision, products, and use of technology.

-During the software engineering interview loop, expect to be tested not only on your technical and coding skills, but also on your product mindset through system design analysis.
+During the software engineering interview loop, expect to be tested on your technical and coding skills and your product mindset through system design analysis.

 This interview loop is far more technical than behavioral, so displaying good communication skills can set you apart as a candidate.

-This interview loop is filled with technical tests and coding questions, so be sure to brush up on your coding languages and other web technologies ahead of time.
+This interview loop is filled with technical tests and coding questions, so brush up on your coding languages and other web technologies beforehand.

-Data science candidates will face 3 to 5 45-minute interviews meant to assess your technical skill set as well as your alignment with and passion for Microsoft.
+Data science candidates will face 3 to 5 45-minute interviews, which are meant to assess their technical skill set and their alignment with and passion for Microsoft.

 Here are a few tips to help you ace Microsoft’s interview process and get the job.

-Put in the work to understand not only the position and company you are applying for, but also other competitors and the latest developments in the tech industry.
-Come prepared to each interview session with plenty of questions for your future team members.
+Put in the work to understand the position and company you are applying for, other competitors, and the latest developments in the tech industry.
+Come prepared for each interview session with plenty of questions for your future team members.

 A helpful framework for answering technical and behavioral questions is the STAR(R) method.
 This helps you deliver clear and concise answers to complex problems: